Verification of mixing properties in two-dimensional shifts of finite type: Extendabilities and topological mixing

-It is clear that primitivity of $\mathbb{H}_{n}$ and $\mathbb{V}_{n}$ for all $n\geq 2$ can be interpreted as topological mixing in horizontal and vertical directions respectively.
-In general, the relative position of lattices $R_{1}$ and $R_{2}+\mathbf{v}$ are not located horizontally or vertically.
-Accordingly, mixing in the directions other than horizontal and vertical directions need to be studied.
-To treat these situations, rectangle-extendability, corner-extendable conditions and crisscross-extendability are introduced.
+Clearly, primitivity of $\mathbb{H}_{n}$ and $\mathbb{V}_{n}$ for all $n\geq 2$ can be interpreted as topological mixing in horizontal and vertical directions, respectively.
+In general, the lattices $R_{1}$ and $R_{2}+\mathbf{v}$ are not located along horizontal or vertical lines.
+Accordingly, mixing in directions other than horizontal and vertical must be studied.
+In so doing, locally corner-extendable conditions and local crisscross-extendability are useful.

 First, the rectangle-extendability of $\mathcal{B}$ is defined as follows.